 Notice that there are no unnecessary rests in the graphics of this easy piano music.
 To a beginner, lots of symbols can be a distraction.

 What skills does this song call for?

 This short song seems very easy, and yet it draws on a number of skills young beginning students have been building: coordination of the two hands, staff and note recognition, counting, and using rests.
 Plus, it makes kids feel successful and smart to be able to figure it out quickly.

 What I really like to do is give Fuzzy Wuzzy to kids who have mastered the note-reading of Sharks; it starts on the same note, and moves just a little.
-Though it's a lot harder, since it keeps moving up into the right hand, fortunately the linking note is Middle C, which beginner piano students tend to recognize easily.
+It's a lot harder, since it keeps moving up into the right hand, but fortunately the linking note is Middle C, which beginner piano students tend to recognize easily.